Which of the following best describes the concept of object perma... | Study Prep in Pearson+

 1

-Step 1: Understand that object permanence is a key concept studied in Piaget's sensorimotor stage, which occurs from birth to about 2 years of age.
+Step 1: Understand that object permanence is a key concept in developmental psychology, particularly studied in the sensorimotor stage of Piaget's theory of cognitive development.

-Step 2: Recognize that during this stage, infants learn about the world primarily through their sensory experiences and motor actions.

-Step 3: Identify that object permanence refers to the understanding that objects continue to exist even when they are not directly perceived through the senses (i.e., when they are out of sight, sound, or touch).

-Step 4: Differentiate object permanence from other cognitive abilities such as focusing on one aspect of a situation (centration), using language to represent objects (symbolic thought), or understanding quantity conservation (conservation), which develop in later stages.
+Step 3: Differentiate object permanence from other cognitive concepts such as symbolic representation (using symbols to represent objects), centration (focusing on one aspect of a situation), and schema adjustment (modifying mental frameworks).

+Step 4: Identify that the correct description of object permanence is the understanding that objects exist independently of our perception of them.

 Watch next